A probabilistic way to discover the rainbow: Concluding remarks and pitfalls

 Moreover, it says that they guessed $f(n)$ based on similar past studies and thereby obtained an expected value of 400-500 packs until the first match, depending on the assumptions for the density $f$.

 Concluding this article we want to point out a possible pitfall.
-It is relatively easy to determine the number of different packs of Skittles if each pack contains $n$ Skittles and $d$ colors are available, and one obtains $\binom{n+d-1}{d-1}$ possibilities.
-For instance, if $n=60$ and $d=5$ this gives
+It is relatively easy to determine the number of different packs of Skittles if each pack contains $n$ Skittles and $d$ colors are available, and one obtains $\binom{n+d-1}{d-1}$ possibilities.\footnote{Note that $\binom{n+d-1}{d-1}$ is the cardinality $m$ of the hyperplane $H$ considered in Section~\ref{sec:expected_number}.} For instance, if $n=60$ and $d=5$ this gives

 different packs.
-Concluding from this that the probability for two randomly purchased packs of Skittles to be identical equals $1/635,376$ would be wrong (even if we assume that each pack contains exactly 60 candies, which is not the case), because the different packs are not equally likely.
+Concluding from this that the probability for two randomly purchased packs of Skittles to be identical equals $1/635,376$ would be wrong, because the different packs are not equally likely.
 For instance, a pack with only red Skittles is less likely than a pack with twelve Skittles of each color.